wikimedia/mediawiki-tools-cli/README.md

 Within the `~/go/src/gerrit.wikimedia.org/r/mediawiki/tools/cli/cmd` directory:

-- run `go mod download` to download the required modules
+- run `make` to download dependencies and build an initial binary
-- run `go mod vendor` to copy the required modules into a vendor directory for the project

-Execute the tool from any directory by running the `./dev.sh` script.
+Execute the tool without building from any directory by running the `./dev.sh` script.

 ### Packages & Directories